 Drop/Add deadline for second 7-week courses.

 Late withdrawal deadline for 14-week courses*.
+Extended withdrawal deadline for second 7-week courses (first-semester, first-year students only**)

-Late withdrawal deadline for second 7-week courses*
+Late withdrawal deadline for second 7-week courses (see details below*).

 *Late withdrawal policy: students are allowed to take a late withdrawal from a total of 12 semester hours of coursework during their Susquehanna career.
 To take advantage of this late withdrawal option, students must complete and return to the Registrar's Office the Late Withdrawal Approval form (available at the Registrar's Office).